pyueh-osi/Edgecmd-Docs/V1.1/Configuration/Configure an adapter within commands_1-1.md

    edgecmd Configuration Modbus1 HealthEndpoints Id=endpoint_1 Endpoint=endpointURL UserName=UserName Password=Password
    ```

-   **Note:** If an entry with the specified ID already exists, it will be updated based on the new key=value pairs.
+   **Note:** If an entry with the specified ID already exists, it is updated based on the new key=value pairs.